To: Disability Network West Michigan Board of Directors

 When you excuse the City from its responsibility under the ADA by choosing charity over advocacy, you endanger the efforts of every advocate.
 What will happen the next time an advocate tries to enforce their rights under the ADA?

 Disability Network West Michigan Facebook Header

 If you didn’t understand before, this is why consumer control is so important.
-People with disabilities make starkly different decisions for ourselves than able-bodied people make for us.
+People with disabilities make starkly different decisions for ourselves than non-disabled people make for us.
 Since the beginning of time, we have fought against well-meaning people, with the best of intentions, who feel that they are qualified to speak for us.

 I remind you that having a medical issue is not the same as being a person with a disability.
 In fact, the Independent Living Model is meant to stand in stark contrast to the Medical Model.
 Ableism can exist anywhere – even in our own hearts.
 We do not all have some type of disability when it comes to ensuring consumer control at a Center for Independent Living.